kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - derived bound: parse the kernel span from a captured `/proc/iomem` (including the rodata gap); reject zeroed / absent addresses; with no readable size the start keeps the exact comparison.
+- option: unset and `off` keep the exact comparison; `auto` derives the bound;
-- option: `off` rejects any drift; an explicit bound is honored; an option set without the gate is rejected by configuration validation.
+  an explicit bound is honored; an option set without the gate, or for a policy other than `Static`, is rejected.
 - metrics: the tolerance in effect and the observed per-node drift are exported after a start.